What Agricultural Weather Station Can Measure

 2. Inhibition of vegetable root development.

-Therefore, in a specific application, it is necessary to analyze the power consumption and the configuration ratio of the solar panel in real time and select an appropriate ratio.
+Therefore, in a specific application, it is necessary to analyze the power consumption and the configuration ratio of the solar panel.

 In practical applications for an agricultural weather station, devices are generally transmitted wirelessly.
 There are mainly the following forms:

 In the system service, in addition to receiving monitoring data, different pest models were made based on different meteorological conditions.